Taming-the-BEAST/FBD-tutorial/README.md

 ### Tracer

-This section will briefly cover using Tracer and visual inspection of the analysis output for MCMC convergence diagnostics.

->Open Tracer and import the **bearsDivtime\_FBD.log** file using **File > Import New Trace File**.

-The first statistic loaded will be the **posterior**, in the **Estimates** tab, and you can see the list of statistics and variables that you can navigate through and visualize the summaries.
-You may notice that items in the **ESS** column are colored red or gold.
-The MCMC runs you have performed today are far too short to produce adequate posterior estimates of divergence times and substitution model parameters and this is reflected in the ESS values.
-The ESS is the **effective sample size** of a parameter.
-The value indicates the number of effectively independent draws from the posterior in the sample.
-This statistic can help to identify autocorrelation in your samples that might result from poor mixing.
-It is important that you run your chains long enough and sufficiently sample the stationary distribution so that the ESS values of your parameters are all high (over 200 or so).

 Provided with the files for this exercise are the output files from analyses run for 50,000,000 iterations.
 The files can be found in the **output** directory and are all labeled with the file stem: **bearsDivtime\_FBD.*.log** and **bearsDivtime\_FBD.*.trees**.

->Open **bearsDivtime\_FBD.1.log**, **bearsDivtime\_FBD.2.log** and **bearsDivtime\_FBD.prior.log**.
+>Open Tracer and import **bearsDivtime\_FBD.1.log**, **bearsDivtime\_FBD.2.log** and **bearsDivtime\_FBD.prior.log** using **File > Import New Trace File**.

-These log files are from much longer runs and since we ran two independent, identical analyses, we can compare the log files in Tracer and determine if they have converged on the same stationary distribution.
+These log files are from two independent, identical analyses, and we can compare the log files in Tracer and determine if they have converged on the same stationary distribution.
 Additionally, analyzing samples from the prior allows you to compare your posterior estimates to the prior distributions used for each parameter.

 >Select and highlight all three files in the **Trace Files** pane (do not include `Combined`).
 This allows you to compare all three runs simultaneously.
-Click on the various parameters and view how they differ in their estimates and 95\% credible intervals for those parameters
+Click on the various parameters and view how they differ in their estimates and 95\% credible intervals for those parameters.

-The 95\% credible interval is a Bayesian measure of uncertainty that accounts for the data.
-If we use the 95\% credible interval, this means that the probability the true value of a parameter lies within this interval is 0.95, given our model and data.
-This measure is often used to approximate the 95\% highest posterior density region (HPD).

->Find the parameter **ORCsigma** and compare the estimates of the standard deviation of the uncorrelated log-normal distribution.

 The **ORCsigma** indicates the amount of variation in the substitution rates across branches.
 Our prior on this parameter is an exponential distribution with $\nu = 2.997$ ($mean = 0.3337$).
 Thus, there is a considerable amount of prior weight on `ORCsigma` $= 0$.
 A standard deviation of 0 indicates support for no variation in substitution rates and the presence of a molecular clock.

+>Find the parameter **ORCsigma** and compare the estimates of the standard deviation of the uncorrelated log-normal distribution.
+>
 >With `ORCsigma` highlighted for all three runs, go to the **Marginal Density** window, which allows you to compare the marginal posterior densities for each parameter.
 (By default Tracer gives the kernel density estimate (**KDE**) of the marginal density.
 You can change this to a **Histogram** using the options at the top of the window.)
+>
 >Color (or ``colour'') the densities by `Trace File` next to **Colour by** at the bottom of the window (if you do not see this option, increase the size of your Tracer window).
 You can also add a **Legend** to reveal which density belongs to which run file.

-Look at turnover rate, notice that it's not uniform, that's because this run wasn't completely under the prior since the data coming from the fossil observation times is still being considered.
-Thus the FBD calculates the probability conditional on the times provided, and thus the turnover and diversification will be sampled accordingly.

 \begin{figure}[h!]
 \centering